-Harmful Sexual Behaviour (HSB) is the term used to describe children or young people aged under 18 who sexually abuse other children, young people or adults.
-The sexual abuse perpetrated by children can be just as harmful as that perpetrated by an adult so it is important to remember the impact on the victim of the abuse as well as to focus on the treatment of the child or young person exhibiting the harmful sexual behaviour.
-Professionals also need to remain aware however of the negative effect of labelling children and young people as 'young sex offenders' or 'young abusers'.
+Harmful sexual behaviour (HSB) is the term used to describe children or young people aged under 18 who sexually abuse other children, young people or adults.
+Sexual abuse perpetrated by children can be just as harmful as that perpetrated by an adult so it is important to remember the impact on the victim of the abuse as well as to focus on addressing the needs of the child or young person exhibiting the harmful sexual behaviour.
+Practitioners also need to remain aware however of the negative effect of labelling children and young people as 'young sex offenders' or 'young abusers'.

 Sexual abuse is defined in Working Together to Safeguard Children as:

 "Involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening.
 The activities may involve physical contact, including assault by penetration (for example, rape or oral sex) or non-penetrative acts such as masturbation, kissing, rubbing and touching outside of clothing.
 They may also include non-contact activities, such as involving children in looking at, or in the production of, sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse (including via the internet).
 Sexual abuse is not solely perpetrated by adult males.
 Women can also commit acts of sexual abuse, as can other children".

 Professor Simon Hackett's research review published by Research in Practice in 2014 showed that: